- Awards from LAA

 2006 Seth Dvorin Distinguished Young Alumni Award

-On Saturday, November 6, 2004, the following alumni were presented with Livingston Distinguished Alumni Awards:
+On Saturday, November 6, 2004, the following alumni were presented with Livingston College Distinguished Alumni Awards:

-MICHAEL C. LARACY (LC'74), successfully transferred his bachelor's degree in urban planning and policy analysis into 25-year career of leadership in human services reform in state government and in national philanthropy.
+MICHAEL C. LARACY (LC'74), successfully transferred his bachelor's degree in urban planning and policy analysis into a 25-year career of leadership in human services reform in state government and in national philanthropy.
 His work focuses on income security for low-income children and families.
-As of 2016, he is the Director of Policy Reform and Advocacy at the Annie E. Casey Foundation, Baltimore, Maryland, where he is responsible for the Foundations initiatives and grant-making agenda in income security.
+As of 2016, he is the Director of Policy Reform and Advocacy at the Annie E. Casey Foundation, Baltimore, Maryland.
 Laracy has led multi-foundation efforts and has a record of successfully overseeing and directing complex system and policy innovations.
-For example, Laracys efforts resulted in the crafting of new income security and support systems for low-income working families, including income tax reform most notably the $80 billion expansion of the federal EITC and Child Tax Credit in 2001.
+For example, Laracy's efforts resulted in the crafting of new income security and support systems for low-income working families, including income tax reform most notably the $80 billion expansion of the federal EITC and Child Tax Credit in 2001.
 Prior to joining the Foundation in 1994, Laracy was Assistant Commissioner for Policy, Planning and Program Evaluation in the New Jersey Department of Human Services, where he served for 17 years.

 HARRY V. SWAYNE III (LC'90), enjoyed a brilliant career as a defensive tackle for the Scarlet Knights from 1983-1986.
 His best season came as a senior in 1986, when he registered 51 tackles, five sacks, nine tackles for loss and three fumble recoveries.
 The Tampa Bay Buccaneers picked him in the seventh round of the NFL draft in 1987.
 In 1991, he signed with the San Diego Chargers, with whom he started as left tackle in Super Bowl XXIX.
 Swayne then signed with the Denver Broncos in 1997, where he won two Super Bowls.
 He subsequently went on to play for the Baltimore Ravens in 1999-2000 and won another Super Bowl.
 He most recently played for the Miami Dolphins.
 Last year, Swayne was inducted into the Rutgers Football Hall of Fame.
 He is currently the Team Chaplain for the Chicago Bears.
 He is also a missionary for Athletics in Action, which is affiliated with Campus Crusades for Christ.
 The LAA also presented a special Alumni Achievement Award to Swayne on November 2, 2002, at Rutgers Stadium, during halftime of the Rutgers vs. Miami football game.

 2004 Seth Dvorin Distinguished Young Alumni Award

-On Saturday, October 12, 2002, the following alumni were honored by the LAA:
+On Saturday, October 12, 2002, LAA honored the following Distinguished Alumni:

-SUSAN KILLE (LC 74), editor of the in-house wire service connecting 14 regional newspapers of The New York Times Company.
-Kille graduated from Livingston College in 1974 (five years after its founding) with a major in Human Communications.
-She was drawn to Livingston because it promised a diverse student body and a social vision that didn't exist on the South Jersey shore.
+SUSAN KILLE (LC'74), editor of the in-house wire service connecting 14 regional newspapers of The New York Times Company.
+Kille graduated from Livingston College with a major in Human Communications.
+She was drawn to Livingston because it promised a diverse student body and a social vision that didn't exist at the South Jersey shore.
 While in college, she was an intern at the Rutgers News Service and also worked at the Targum.
 She began working for newspapers when she landed a summer job in 1970 at her hometown newspaper, the Ocean City Sentinel-Ledger.
 She has also worked for The Press in Atlantic City and The Morning Star in Wilmington, N.C.
-Ms. Kille had been away from the campus for more than 25 years when Dean Arnold G. Hyndman invited her to join his alumni advisory committee.
+Kille had been away from the campus for more than 25 years when Dean Arnold G. Hyndman invited her to join his alumni advisory committee.
 "I like to arrive early for meetings and walk through Tillett Hall, which was one of the first buildings on campus and where just about everything happened during my college days," she says.
 "I see pieces of the past, but also the activity of the present.
-Then I walk into Quad 1 and look up at my old window and think -- in words that resonated around those walls in the 70s -- 'what a long, strange trip it's been."
-Kille is married to Tom Sawyer (yes that's his real name) and they live in Park Slope, Brooklyn, with their two children, Lucy, 20, and Eva, 17.
+Then I walk into Quad 1 and look up at my old window and think -- in words that resonated around those walls in the 70s -- 'what a long, strange trip it's been'."
+Kille is married to Tom Sawyer (yes, that's his real name) and they live in Park Slope, Brooklyn.
+They have two daughters, Lucy and Eva.